-- 3.10 The proposed Co-Living and hotel blocks are expected to attract new residents and visitors into Exeter, who will be spending in the local economy, which in turn will support jobs.
-We consider each in turn. - 3.11 The proposal is to build 298 Co-Living units.
-Given that these are smaller units to make them more affordable to the general housing market area, it is assumed that this would attract
+3.11 The proposed co-living blocks are expected to attract new residents and visitors into Exeter, who will be spending in the local economy, which in turn will support jobs.
+The proposal is to build 378 co-living bedrooms occupied by residents.
+Given that these are smaller units to make them more affordable to the general housing market area, for the economic impact assessment it is assumed that this new facility would attract 378 new single occupant households.
+As such, these units are likely to appeal to young professionals and possibly to recent graduates from the University of Exeter, who will be wanting to stay and work in or